A Doe and Her Fawn

 Who pauses to let the newborn catch up.

-The fawn appears to be just a few hours old.
+The fawn appears to be just a few hours old,

 As revealed by its arduous locomotion,

-Melded into its butterscotch colour fur coat;
+Melded into its butterscotch-coloured fur coat.

-Licks her offspring, bonding and cleaning.
+Licks her offspring, bonding, and cleaning,

-To stimulate the mammary gland, instinctively;
+To stimulate her mammary glands.

 The doe stares at me without fear